-• Both forms can be mixed (F-Logic, cumulative operators in event languages).
+• Both forms can be mixed (F-Logic, event languages).

-To cover all of them, we propose a structure as e.g. used in the Florid system [31] where with each result, a set of variable bindings is associated (cf. [46, Section 2.2.1]).
-We propose the following representation for interchange of results and variable bindings that extends the markup already used in the logvars namespace (the complete logvars DTD can be found in Appendix 13.2.4).
+To cover all of them, we propose a structure as e.g. used in the Florid system [32] where with each result, a set of variable bindings is associated (cf. [46, Section 2.2.1]).
+We propose the following representation for interchange of results and variable bindings that extends the markup already used in the logvars namespace (the complete logvars DTD can be found in Appendix C.1).

-&lt;!ELEMENT answers (answer\)> <!ELEMENT answer (result-variable-bindings-(result,variable-bindings))> <!ELEMENT result ANY>

-&lt;!ELEMENT variable-bindings (tuple+)>

 '''

+<!ELEMENT answers (answer)>

+<!ELEMENT answer (result|variable-bindings|(result,variable-bindings))>

+<!ELEMENT result ANY>

+<!ELEMENT variable-bindings (tuple+)>

 <!ELEMENT tuple (variable+)>

 <!ELEMENT variable ANY>

 <!ATTLIST variable name CDATA #REQUIRED

 ref URI #IMPLIED> <!-- variable has either ref or content-->

 <logvars:answers>

 <logvars:answer>

 <logvars:result>

 any result structure

 </logvars:result>

 <logvars:variable-bindings>

 <logvars:tuple>

 <logvars:variable name=" name" ref=" URI" />

-<logvars:variable name=" name" >
+<logvars:variable name="name">

 any value

 </logvars:variable>

+:

 </logvars:tuple>

 </logvars:variable-bindings>

 </logvars:answer>

 <logvars:answer>

 </logvars:answer>

 </logvars:answers>

 '''

 A set of answers consists of multiple answers, where each answer consists of a result value and/or a set of tuples of variable bindings.
 A variable binding can either be given inline as serialized XML, or as a URI reference (e.g., to a Web page, or an RDF URI).
-The answers can optionally contain a reference to an ID that in case of asynchronous communication indicate to what they are an answer (this is needed for event detection; query handling can be synchronous or asynchronous).
 Note the following:

-- In cases where only one single answer is produced (which is often the case for event detection, or when calling a "functional" Web Service), the outer <logvars:answers> may be omitted, returning only one <logvars:answer> structure. - for services that return no functional result (e.g., a Datalog query service) or no variable bindings (e.g., an XQuery service), each <logvars:answer> structure contains only the relevant subelement. - for services that return only a single functional result (an event sequence, or an answer to an XQuery or SQLX query), it is allowed not to mark it up at all.
-It is then treated as <result> element of a single answer and can be bound to an ECA-level variable as described below.
+- In cases where only one single answer is produced (which is often the case for event detection, or when calling a "functional" Web Service), the outer <logvars:answers> may be omitted, returning only one <logvars:answer> structure. - for services that return no functional result (e.g., a Datalog query service) or no variable bindings (e.g., an XQuery service), each <logvars:answer> structure contains only the relevant subelement.

+• for services that return only a single functional result (an event sequence, or an answer to an XQuery or SQLX query), it is allowed not to mark it up at all.
+It is then treated as <logvars:result> element of a single answer and can be bound to an ECA-level variable as described below.

-Upward communication occurs in the following cases (see Section 5.1 for the actual structure and syntax):
+Upward communication occurs in the following cases (see Section 5.4 for the actual structure and syntax):

 - Event detection: an event has been detected.
 Usually, the result consists of the sequence of relevant events (as functional result) and variable bindings.
-The message must contain the following information: - 1. administrative: the identification of the event that has been detected - 2. contents: the result (in the format described above for <answers>). - Query answering.
+The message must contain the following information: - 1. administrative: the identification of the rule/event specification that has been detected, - 2. contents: the result (in the format described above for <answers>). - Query answering.
 Here the result also consists of the a set of answers as above.
-There is the possibility that a query answer is sent in several parts.

-- 1. administrative: the identification of the query that is answered, and whether the answer is complete (default: yes); - 2. contents: the result (in the format described above for <answers>).
+There is the possibility that a query answer is sent in several parts. - 1. administrative: the identification of the query that is answered, and whether the answer is complete (default: yes); - 2. contents: the result (in the format described above for <answers>).